FIRST IS BEST!Find out about new products

 Dive computers work by constantly analyzing your depth and dive time to provide up-to-the-second decompression data.

 The three basic type of scuba computers are watch style, module, and air integrated.
-Watch style scuba computers are scuba computers worn or your wrist, while module scuba computers are housed in a console with your submersible pressure gauge and compass.
-Air integrated scuba computers come wireless or connect to your regulator via a high pressure hose.
+Watch style scuba computers are scuba computers worn or your wrist, hence the name.
+They perform all the functions you need and expect from both a wrist and regular scuba computer.
+Air integrated scuba computers come wirelessly or connect to your regulator via a high pressure hose.
 While an air integrated scuba diving computer is very convenient and easy to use, it is always recommended to have a backup scuba analog gauge in case of dive computer battery failure.

 Most dive computers come with the standard features that were listed above, though more advanced features are also available.
 There are some dive computers that have user replaceable batteries, but most of them will have to be taken to a trained technician.

-If you need additional assistance with scuba computers, our selection of dive computers, or any other scuba diving equipment, please contact our GearUp Experts by calling us toll free at 1-800-DIVE-USA, or [email protected]
+If you need additional assistance with scuba computers, our selection of dive computers, or any other scuba dive equipment, please contact our gear up experts by calling us toll free at 1-800-DIVE-USA, or [email protected]